portlandcodeschool/jsi-planning/classes/03W-functions-arrays.md

 var nums = [3, 1, 4, 1, 5, 9, 2, 7];
 ```

-1. Write a loop to console.log all the elements of `nums`.
+1. Write a loop to console.log each element of `nums`.

 2. Write a loop to change `nums` so that each of its elements is doubled.